Weald-Creative/Kairos-SDK-iOS/README.md

-## Check out the Examples
+## View the Examples

-Also see the sample app 'KairosSDKExampleApp' included in the SDK download bundle.
+Also see provided example app 'KairosSDKExampleApp' included in the SDK download bundle.
 It contains clear examples on how to use all of the available methods.
 Also check out the API documentation at [https://developer.kairos.io/docs](https://developer.kairos.io/docs)

 ##Support